-- 29. Massage therapy expenses. - 30.
-Expenses for homeopathic services, products, and botanical preparations. - 31.
-Expenses for Residential Care, treatment, or services. - 32.
-Expenses for special duty nursing services are excluded: - a.
-Which would ordinarily be provided by the Hospital staff or its intensive care unit (the Hospital benefit of this Traditional Plan pays for general nursing services by Hospital staff); or - b.
-When a private duty Nurse is employed solely for the convenience of the patient or the patient's family or for services which would consist primarily of bathing, feeding, exercising, homemaking, moving the patient, giving medication or acting as a companion, sitter or when otherwise deemed not Medically Necessary as requiring Skilled Nursing Care. - 33.
-Charges for marital counseling, family counseling without the patient present, recreational counseling, or milieu therapy. - 34.
-Expenses incurred by persons other than the covered Plan Participant receiving treatment, service, or supplies. - 35.
-Charges for services rendered by a Physician or Licensed Health Care Provider who is a close relative of the covered Plan Participant, or resides in the same household as the Plan Participant and who does not regularly charge the Plan Participant for services.
-A close relative is defined as a spouse, Adult Dependent, parent, brother, sister, child, or in law of the Plan Participant. - 36.
-Expenses for which the Plan Participant is not, in the absence of this coverage, legally obligated to pay, or for which a charge would not ordinarily be made in the absence of this coverage. - 37.
-Charges for services, treatment, or supplies not considered legal in the United States. - 38.
-Transportation expenses, except for commercial and private automobile transportation described in the provision titled, "Ambulance Services and Transportation for Out-of-State Medical Care not Available In State." - 39.
-Expenses for services or supplies that are not specifically listed as a Covered Medical Service of this Traditional Plan. - 40.
+- 5. Any expense that is in excess of the Allowable Fee. - 6.
+Services rendered or started, or supplies furnished prior to the Effective Date of coverage under the Traditional Plan, or after coverage is terminated under the Traditional Plan, - 7.
+Any expense or charge for which a Plan Participant does not have to pay, or would not be an incurred expense in the absence of this Plan. - 8.
+Any expense or charge that is primarily for the Plan Participant's convenience or comfort or that of the Participant's family, caretaker, Physician, or other Licensed Health Care Provider. - 9.
+Expenses for smoking cessation products, unless provided by Campus Wellness Programs. - 10.
+Charges for preparation of reports or itemized bills in connection with Covered Medical Expense, unless specifically requested and approved by the Plan. - 11.
+Massage therapy expenses. - 12.
+Expenses for homeopathic services, products, and botanical preparations. - 13.
+Expenses for Residential Care, treatment, or services. - 14.
+Expenses incurred by persons other than the covered Plan Participant receiving treatment, service, or supplies. - 15.
+Expenses for which the Plan Participant is not, in the absence of this coverage, legally obligated to pay, or for which a charge would not ordinarily be made in the absence of this coverage. - 16.
+Charges for services, treatment, or supplies not considered legal in the United States. - 17.
+Transportation expenses, except for commercial and private automobile transportation described in the provision titled, "Ambulance Services and Transportation for Out-of-State Medical Care not Available In State." - 18.
+Expenses for services or supplies that are not specifically listed as a Covered Medical Service of this Traditional Plan. - 19.
 Expenses for the following treatments, services or supplies: - a.
 Expenses related to or connected with treatments, services, or supplies that are excluded under this Traditional Plan. - b.
-Treatments, services or supplies that are the result of any medical complication resulting from a treatment, service or supply which is, or was at the time the charge was incurred, excluded from coverage under this Traditional Plan. - 41.
-Expenses related to or connected with treatments, services or supplies for artificial organ implant procedures. - 42.
-Expenses to reverse a voluntary sterilization.
+Treatments, services or supplies that are the result of any medical complication resulting from a treatment, service or supply which is, or was at the time the charge was incurred, excluded from coverage under this Traditional Plan.